oirlab/KOA_Middleware/docs/source/index.rst

 Purpose and Overview
 ====================

-The KOA Middleware is designed to streamline the interaction between data reduction pipelines (DRPs) and the Keck Observatory Archive (KOA).
+The KOA Middleware is designed to streamline the interaction between DRPs and the Keck Observatory Archive (KOA).
 Its primary purpose is to provide a robust and standardized way to:

 *   **Manage Calibration Data:** Efficiently store, retrieve, and synchronize calibration files from both local and remote databases.
 *   **Abstract Database Interactions:** Offer a unified interface for interacting with various calibration databases (e.g., SQLite for local, PostgreSQL for remote).